xquery/xquerydoc/README.md

 #xquerydoc

-Parses xqDoc comments from your xquery and generates a set of API level documentation using pure XQuery.
+Parses xqDoc comments from your xquery and generates a set of API level documentation implemented in pure XQuery v1.0.

 The following versions of XQuery are supported.